 Summer Financial Aid Information

-Summer term at UCSB is the trailer of the current 19/20 academic year.
-Students must have a FAFSA or CA DREAM Act Application on file to be eligible for summer financial aid.
+Students must have a 2019-2020 FAFSA or CADAA on file to be eligible for Summer 2020 financial aid.

 Students do not need to submit a subsequent application to request financial aid.
 Our office will award financial aid based off actual summer enrollment data.
-We will have a summer aid estimator on our website on April 15th.
-This estimator can help with planning and providing an estimate of what your summer aid may look like.
+The summer estimator can help with planning and providing an estimate of what your summer aid may look like based on the units and sessions you input.

 April 15 - Financial Aid Estimator available on My Aid Status